Team-Tritan/Torrent-Tracker/ReadMe.md

 # BitTorrent Tracker

-A lightweight and efficient BitTorrent tracker implementation in TypeScript using Bun runtime and Express.
+A lightweight and efficient BitTorrent tracker implemented in TypeScript, using the Bun runtime and Express.

+---

 ## Features

-- **Full BitTorrent tracking functionality**: Implements the BitTorrent tracker protocol with announce, scrape, and stats endpoints
+- **Full BitTorrent tracking functionality**
+  Implements the BitTorrent tracker protocol with announce, scrape, and stats endpoints.
+- **Peer management**
-- **Peer management**: Tracks active seeders and leechers for each torrent
+  Tracks active seeders and leechers for each torrent.
+- **State persistence**
-- **State persistence**: Automatically saves and loads tracker state to survive restarts
+  Automatically saves and loads tracker state to survive restarts.
+- **Automatic cleanup**
-- **Automatic cleanup**: Removes inactive peers to keep memory usage optimal
+  Removes inactive peers to keep memory usage optimal.
+- **Compact responses**
-- **Compact responses**: Supports compact peer lists for bandwidth efficiency
+  Supports compact peer lists for bandwidth efficiency.
+- **Docker support**
-- **Docker support**: Ready for containerized deployment
+  Ready for containerized deployment.
+- **Configurable**
-- **Configurable**: Environment variables to customize your tracker setup
+  Environment variables allow you to customize your tracker setup.

+---

 ## Installation